-Another option, which is notably more expensive, is the Bimini Big Game Club Resort and Marina.
+Another option, which is notably more expensive, is the Bimini Big Game Club Resort & Marina.

-Martin Luther King Jr. spent some time in Bimini to prepare his Nobel Prize acceptance speech.
-Look up legendary game fisher and boat builder Ansil Saunders house in memory of his friend and best client MLK whom he took around the island.
+Dr. King spent some time in Bimini to prepare his Nobel Prize acceptance speech.
+Look up legendary game fisher and boat builder Ansil Saunders’s house in memory of his friend and best client MLK whom he took around the island.
 Talk to people about him for great stories.

-If you want a real insight into island life, go to a book shop and look for How To Be a True-True Bahamian.
+If you want a real insight into island life, go to a bookshop and look for How To Be a True-True Bahamian.
 I got lucky and found a copy of this most hilarious tale of being a Bahamian.
 If you can’t find it, you may want to order it from Amazon before setting off.
 You’ll enjoy your trip twice as much.
-For more inspiration, see all our Bahamas content here.

 The Bimini Tram runs down the King’s Highway during the day or you can rent a golf cart or a bike, which can be arranged in advance or at the resort.
 When you visit Bimini islands, remember that in the Bahamas they drive on the left side of the road.

 The Big Game Club Resort’s Outfitter Store has everything you need, from the latest clothing to fishing supplies and sundries.
 Just a short walk from the resort there is the Bimini Craft Center with authentic Bahamian clothing and products.

 Where Is a Dress Code Required on Bimini Island?